Usage

 A dialog appears that allows you to adjust export settings, such as the output folder, filenames and the file extension.

-To export layers, simply press the Export
+To run batch editing, simply press the Run button.

 Changing Filenames